Future Homes Standard: how tradespeople can prepare

 Understanding the Future Homes Standard

-The Future Homes Standard sets out new building regulations requiring new homes built from 2025 to produce 75-80% less carbon compared to today's standards.
-This initiative is part of the UK government's broader strategy to tackle climate change, aiming for a drastic reduction in carbon emissions.
+The Future Homes Standard represents a significant shift in building regulations, requiring that new homes built from 2025 produce 75-80% less carbon compared to today's standards.
+This initiative is a key component of the UK government's strategy to combat climate change, aiming to substantially curtail carbon emissions across the nation.
+The emphasis on reducing carbon output means that construction and renovation practices must adapt to integrate more sustainable and efficient technologies and materials.

 Key requirements of the Future Homes Standard

-- Swapping traditional gas boilers for heat pumps
+- Replacing traditional gas boilers with heat pumps to minimise fossil fuel use.

 Timeline for implementation